Pesa Acatus II

 The Pesa Acatus II (designated as EN77, type 32WE) is a four-car, partially low-floor electric multiple unit (EMU) manufactured in Poland by Pesa Bydgoszcz between 2010 and 2011.

 Five units were purchased by the local government of the Lesser Poland Voivodeship.
-Initially, the vehicles were operated by Przewozy Regionalne, and later by Koleje Małopolskie, which have additionally owned the vehicles since 2018.
+Initially, the vehicles were operated by Polregio, and later by Lesser Poland Railways, which have additionally owned the vehicles since 2018.